itouch2/PhotoTweaks/README.md

 </p>
 <h1 align="center">PhotoTweaks</h1>

-PhotoTweaks is an interface to crop photo, and it can rotate and scale the image.
+PhotoTweaks is an interface to crop photos.
+It can let user drag, rotate, scale the image, and crop it.
 You will find it mimics the interaction in photo library on iOS 7. :]

 ## Usage